 Solovki Botanical Garden

-Description: This is a UNESCO World Heritage Volunteers project.
-It is organized in cooperation with Solovki State Historical and Architectural Museum-Reserve, which is well-known due to Solovetsky Monastery.
+Description: This project is organized in cooperation with Solovki State Historical and Architectural Museum-Reserve, which is well-known due to Solovetsky Monastery.
 Since 15th century Solovetsky Archipelago with its monastery was a religious citadel in the Russian North before being closed by Soviet government in 1920 and turned into a special Soviet prison and labour camp (1926–1939), the Gulag, - for some people the site still reminds of this horrible period in USSR history, a symbol of Stalin’s repressions.

 Notes: Volunteers are going to live on the campsite of the Botanical Garden.
 There you’ll need some regular clothes for work and rest.
 But as soon as we decide to have an excursion and visit some monastery or church you will have to follow the rules of the place.
 Girls should wear long skirts, which should cover their knees.
 Their heads should be also covered by headscarf or something like this, also your arms should be covered with long sleeves.
 Boys shouldn’t wear T-shirts and shorts in the monastery, their legs and arms should be covered.
 They don’t have to cover their head while visiting church.